RiverArchitect/RA_wiki/wiki/Connectivity.md

 ***

 Whether or not areas are considered to be connected/navigable for a given fish species/lifestage is dependent upon travel thresholds that are defined in the `Fish.xlsx` workbook (see [SHArC](SHArC) for more details).
 These include a minimum swimming depth and maximum swimming speed.
+To view/modify the species/lifestage specific travel thresholds, use the drop-down menu: "Select Aquatic Ambiance" --> "DEFINE FISH SPECIES".

 ***